Careers

 • Understand their rights and responsibilities in the workplace and who can help

-• Practice careers research skills
+• Practise careers research skills

 • Understand the importance of gaining recognised qualifications